Kara Kostanich is an award winning television news anchor and reporter.

 Her love for people and desire for truth has paved a path to telling stories that make a difference.

 She has been on the front lines of massive natural disasters, covered landmark launches of NASA’s Space Shuttle Discovery and Space Shuttle Endeavor.
 She has also sat face to face with two U.S. Presidents.

-Kara is reporter for WFOR-TV in Miami.
+Kara is reporter for KOMO-TV in Seattle, Washington.
+She returned home to the Pacific Northwest from Miami, Florida where she was a general assignment reporter at WFOR-TV.
 She has also served as an anchor and reporter for WPEC-TV in West Palm Beach, Florida.
 Previously she was a reporter at KREM-TV in Spokane, Washington.
 She began her career at WBBJ-TV in Jackson, Tennessee where she was an anchor and reporter.